peterbourgon/ff/README.md

 ## Usage

-This module provides a [FlagSet][flagset] that can be used as follows.
+Define all of the configuration parameters for your program in a flag set.
+This module provides a getopts(3)-inspired [FlagSet][flagset] type, which is a reasonable default flag set implementaiton.

 [flagset]: https://pkg.go.dev/github.com/peterbourgon/ff/v4#FlagSet